 The majority of all adverse reactions were mild to moderate in severity.

-Commonly-Observed Adverse Events in Double-Blind, Placebo-Controlled Clinical Trials
+Commonly Reported Adverse Reactions in Double-Blind, Placebo-Controlled Clinical Trials

-Table 5 lists the adverse events reported in 2% or more of INVEGA® SUSTENNA®-treated subjects with schizophrenia in the four fixed-dose, double-blind, placebo-controlled trials.
+Table 5 lists the adverse reactions reported in 2% or more of INVEGA® SUSTENNA® -treated subjects and at a greater proportion than in the placebo group with schizophrenia in the four fixed-dose, double-blind, placebo-controlled trials.

-≥ 2% of INVEGA® SUSTENNA®-Treated Subjects with Schizophrenia in
+Reactions in ≥ 2% of INVEGA® SUSTENNA® -Treated Subjects (and greater

 |Total percentage of subjects with adverse event||70||75||68||69||63||60||63|